Tyrn/wei/the-insider-en.typ

      "I don't argue that," Bemish agreed.
 "The earth pits are a strong point of your civilization."

-     "They are  a strong  point, indeed, Terence  - life lacks spice without them.
+     "They are  a strong  point, indeed, Terence---life lacks spice without them.
 It's like meat without salt."
 Shavash swung his hand sharply.

      "When  you convey our demands for negotiations Terence, don't forget to